pazzissima/angular-reddit/README.md

-Retrieving the subreddits by using this API - AngularJS
+Retrieving the subreddits by using Reddit API - AngularJS

 To see the app in browser:
 - cd into workspace